-Ambassador Alexander F. Watson served as a career Foreign Service Officer and top Latin Americanist at the U.S. State Department and top Latin Americanist for almost 35 years.
+Ambassador Alexander F. Watson served as a career Foreign Service Officer and top Latin Americanist at the U.S. State Department for almost 35 years.
 In his last assignment, Alec was the Assistant Secretary of State for Western Hemisphere Affairs under President Bill Clinton.
 He also served as the U.S. Deputy Permanent Representative to the United Nations under President George H.W.
 Bush.
 Alec was Ambassador to Perú and Deputy Chief of Mission in Brazil, Colombia, and Bolivia.

-He is on the boards of LASPAU (a nonprofit affiliated with Harvard University that enhances higher educational opportunities throughout the Americas) and the Maryland/D.C. chapter of the TNC, and on the Advisory Councils of the Latin America Program of the Woodrow Wilson International Center for Scholars, the United Nations Association of the United States, and the Inter-American Foundation.
-Alec was a member of the United States Trade Representative’s Trade and Environment Policy Advisory Committee and Advisory Council to the Commander, United States Southern Command.
+He is on the boards of LASPAU (a nonprofit affiliated with Harvard University that enhances higher educational opportunities throughout the Americas) and the Argentine Program of TNC, and on the Advisory Councils of the Latin America Program of the Woodrow Wilson International Center for Scholars, the United Nations Association of the United States, and the Inter-American Foundation.
+Alec was a member of the United States Trade Representative’s Trade and Environment Policy Advisory Committee the and Advisory Council to the Commander, United States Southern Command.
 He previously served as president of the Pan-American Development Foundation and the Una Cox Chapman Foundation.
 Alec is a member of the Council on Foreign Relations, the American Academy of Diplomacy, the American Foreign Service Association, and the Inter-American Dialogue.

 He is a graduate of Harvard College and the University of Wisconsin.